 - Next time you make these cookies, you should use less sugar.

-- Many poets struggle when they try to determine if a poem is complete or not.
+- Many poets struggle when they try to determine whether a poem is complete or not.

-- There’s too much goodness in her heart for her own good.
+- There’s too much goodness in her heart.

 You may have noticed that much has followed the adverb too in this example (too much).
 This is because you rarely find much by itself.
 You don’t really hear people say things like “Now please leave me alone; I have much research to do.”
 The phrase “a lot of” has taken its place in current English: “I have a lot of research to do.”
 A lot of can be used in the place of either many or much:

-- A lot of poets struggle when they try to determine if a poem is complete or not.
+- A lot of poets struggle when they try to determine whether a poem is finished or not.

-- There’s a lot of goodness in her heart for her own good.
+- There’s a lot of goodness in her heart.